entrecode/ec.sdk/README.md

 For every ec.API you will find an API connector.
 Use one of those to connect to a certain ec.API.
 Login and logout for ec.users are special cases and are done in [Session](#Session) API connector.
 All API connectors of a certain [environment](#environment) share some information.
 The most important one is any access token either received with [Session#login](#Session#login) or by calling [Core#setToken](#Core#setToken).
 This means you can specifiy the token on any API connector and it will be automatically used by all other API connectors.
 Also it will be saved in a cookie with the name `<environment>Token`.
 If any API connector receives a token related Error ([Problem](#Problem)) it will be automatically removed from all API connectors and a [logout event](#eventeventlogout) is triggered.
 A special case is [PublicAPI](#PublicAPI) since this will store the token in a cookie containing the [environment](#environment) and Data Manager shortID of the PublicAPI (for example: `stagebeefbeefToken`).

+Since version 0.13.0 you can create a stand-alone API Connector.
+By calling the constructor with `new Session({ noCookie: true });` the API Connector won't share its token with other API Connectors.

 Every action you take in the ec.sdk will be validated before it will be sent as a request to ec.APIs.
 This means that the provided json schemas are used.

 ##### Installation